Show code cell source

 Despite the simplicity of this dataset, there is still more that we can do here.
 The following sections provide some possible exercises to try yourself!

-Other stimulation protocols#
+Other stimulation protocols

 We’ve only fit the model to a single stimulation protocol, but our dataset contains many more!
 How does the model perform on “Ramp”?
 On “Noise 2”?
 Based on the example code above, write new code that fits the model on some other stimulation protocol and evaluate its performance.
 Which stimulation does it perform best on?
 Which is the worst?

-Train and test sets#
+Train and test sets

 In this example, we’ve used been fitting and evaluating our model on the same data set.
 That’s generally a bad idea!
 Try splitting the data in to train and test sets, fitting the model to one portion of the data and evaluating on another portion.
 You could split this stimulation protocol into train and test sets or use different protocols to train and test on.

-Model extensions#
+Model extensions

-Even our extended model did not do a good job capturing the onset transience seen in the data, and we could probably improve the match between the amplitudes of the predicted firing rate and smoothed spike train.
+Our model did not do a good job capturing the onset transience seen in the data, and we could probably improve the match between the amplitudes of the predicted firing rate and smoothed spike train.
 How would we do that?

 We could try adding the following inputs to the model, alone or together:

-Spiking history: we know neurons have a refactory period (they are unable to spike a second time immediately after spiking), so maybe making the model aware of whether the neuron spiked recently could help better capture the onset transience.
+object altogether?
+What effects would these have on our model?Spiking history: we know neurons have a refactory period (they are unable to spike a second time immediately after spiking), so maybe making the model aware of whether the neuron spiked recently could help better capture the onset transience.

 The data used in this tutorial is from the Allen Brain Map, with the following citation: